nsohpeter/alx-system_engineering-devops/0x00-shell_basics/README.md

-12. ls -al . .. /boot : list all files including hidden and current and parent directory and in /boot 13 file /tmp/iamafile : script that prints the type of the file named iamafile in /tmp diectory 14 ln -s /bin/ls __ls__ : Script that create symbolic link
+12. ls -al . .. /boot : list all files including hidden and current and parent directory and in /boot 13 file /tmp/iamafile : script that prints the type of the file named iamafile in /tmp diectory 14 ln -s /bin/ls __ls__ : Script that create symbolic link 15 cp -un*.html ../ :  script that copies all the HTML files from the current working directory